Gonatodes daudini

 Gonatodes daudini, also known commonly as the Grenadines clawed gecko or the Union Island gecko, is a species of lizard in the family Sphaerodactylidae.
 The species is endemic to Union Island in Saint Vincent and the Grenadines.

 Conservation status

 The Union Island gecko is threatened by demand from the international pet trade.
 Due to its distinct markings, it is one of the most trafficked reptiles in the Eastern Caribbean.
 Although it is granted domestic protection from export, reportedly wild-caught animals have been reported as offered for sale in several European countries.
 The species listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Trained local residents have patrolled the tropical dry forest the gecko inhabits since 2017 in an attempt to deter poachers.

 Etymology

 The specific name, daudini, is in honor of naturalist Jacques Daudin (1926–2011) who lived on Union Island.

 Habitat

 The preferred habitat of G. daudini is remnant dry forest.

 Behavior

 G. daudini is diurnal and terrestrial.

-Photos

-One of the only Captive Bred Species in the world.
-Owned by Private Exotic Reptile collector Emmanuel Orta.
-Who also hold multiple bloodlines.